• Skip to main content

 Cat Allergy Symptoms

-Cats with allergies sneeze, cough, and get watery eyes and runny noses just like people do.
+Cats with allergies sneeze, cough, and get watery eyes and runny noses as people do.

 If your cat has seasonal allergies, you will also notice: